ash-project/ash/README.md

 Engine

-- implement transactions in the engine.
-Perhaps by assigning requests transaction ids or something along those lines.
 - fix the comment noted in the destroy action: ~the delete needs to happen _outside_ of the data fetching step, so the engine needs some kind of "after data resolved" capability~
 - add a total failure mode (since JSON API just fails entirely) that will cause the engine to stop on the first error
 - Get rid of all of the :lists.droplast and List.first stuff by making a `%Ash.Engine.Dependecy{path: path, field: field}`